 I'll tolerate character death if it's not too early in the plot and it serves a clear purpose, but don't kill people off just to replace them with someone you like better or something like that; like when I chose who would die in Back from the Past, the death has to mean something and come at an appropriate time, or it just seems like you're trying to get rid of characters you can't be bothered with.

-Pairing-wise, I've found a couple of interesting threesome fics that I felt had potential in terms of plot and how they explored the resulting dynamic, but anything more than three and I feel that the writer's just trying to explore their own fantasies; the logistics of four or more in a RELATIONSHIP are just a bit too complicated (To say nothing of it turning certain characters- the writer in question may know what I'm talking about if they're reading this- into Casanovas when they were just awkward around women at best in canon); again, less is more, and putting too many people in one relationship just seems like you're trying to explore a bizarre fantasy rather than create any kind of realism.
+Pairing-wise, I've found a couple of interesting threesome fics that I felt had potential in terms of plot and how they explored the resulting dynamic, but anything more than three and I feel that the writer's just trying to explore their own fantasies; the logistics of four or more in a RELATIONSHIP are just a bit too complicated (To say nothing of it turning certain characters- the writer in question may know what I'm talking about if they're reading this- into Casanovas when they were just awkward around women at best in canon); again, less is more, and putting too many people in one relationship just seems like you're trying to explore a bizarre fantasy rather than create any kind of realism (Get to a certain number and the logistics alone are ridiculous).

-Authors writing stories which have the characters making elaborate speeches to criticise the actions of others, such as- for example- Corwalch's habit of writing Harry Potter stories which focus primarily on Harry coming to such conclusions as Dumbledore's treatment of him being a 'nature VS nurture' thing (He was 'proving' that Voldemort would always have gone evil by setting things up so Harry had a similar environment to Voldemort), mmooch's Buffy stories featuring Buffy rejecting the Scoobies for their actions towards the end of Season Seven, or Linda's Smallville stories featuring Clark and Lois being shifted around in time and forced to 'face' what they did in their past relationships; the points the characters make in their speeches about where they screwed up might be valid if the evidence is interpreted in the right manner- the Scoobies were panicking but they DID kick Buffy out, Clark's focus on Lana WAS ridiculous at times, that kind of thing-, but seriously, not even trained psychologists could be that CLINICAL towards their own lives, even WITHOUT the fact that the writers are focusing excessively heavily on the characters' negative qualities while completely ignoring what they did RIGHT!
+Authors writing stories which have the characters making elaborate speeches to criticise the actions of others, such as- for example- Harry Potter stories which have Harry coming to such conclusions as Dumbledore's treatment of him being a 'nature VS nurture' thing (According to the writer, Dumbledore was 'proving' that Voldemort would always have gone evil by setting things up so Harry had a similar environment to Voldemort), Buffy stories featuring Buffy rejecting the Scoobies for their actions towards the end of Season Seven, or Smallville stories featuring Clark and Lois being forced to 'face' what they did in their past relationships; the points the characters make in their speeches about where they screwed up might be valid if the evidence is interpreted in the right manner- the Scoobies were panicking but they DID kick Buffy out, Clark's focus on Lana WAS ridiculous at times, that kind of thing- but seriously, not even trained psychologists could be that CLINICAL towards their own lives, even WITHOUT the fact that the writers are focusing excessively heavily on the characters' negative qualities while completely ignoring what they did RIGHT!

 Torchwood-wise, I'd prefer fics that don't focus excessively on the Jack/Ianto element; they're both good characters, but could people write something where the person Jack's having sex with isn't a major part?
 He's omnisexual, but that doesn't mean he's ALWAYS thinking about sex!